Are you relying on referral marketing, aka word-of-mouth to grow your business?

 In this guide, we’ll share some ideas and tips you can use to start a customer referral program and different ways you can request customer referrals to win more sales and grow your business.

-First, let’s start off with setting up a successful customer referral program.
+First, let’s start off with setting up some successful customer referral programs.

 7 steps to setting up a customer referral program

 Step 1: Know what type of referral you’re looking for